TheDoctorMax/TheDoctorMax/README.md

 - 👯 I’m looking to collaborate on ... hmmmm got to think of that
 - 🤔 I’m looking for help with ... the use of Github
 - 💬 Ask me about ... you tell me
-- 📫 How to reach me: ... use twitter
+- 📫 How to reach me: ... use Hogsmeade Owlpost
 - 😄 Other Interests : ...
 Beer brewing
 - ⚡ Fun fact: ...
 2 is the double of 1 ...... wait a minut think about it :D